elusivecodes/FrostCore/README.md

 - `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
 - `y` is a distance (in pixels) along the Y axis.
-- `offset` is a boolean indicating whether the co-ordinates should be offset from the top left of the document, and will default to false.
+- `offset` is a boolean indicating whether the co-ordinates should be offset from the top left of the document, and will default to *false*.

 ```
 const pY = core.percentY(nodes, y, offset);
 ```

+---

 ##### Scroll

 Scroll each element to an X,Y position.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `x` is a distance (in pixels) along the X axis to scroll to.
+- `y` is a distance (in pixels) along the Y axis to scroll to.

 ```
 core.setScroll(nodes, x, y);